 Remarkable in the palace of Emperor Bokassa was also the court where he dispensed justice.
 It was flanked by a lion cage and a crocodile pool.
 Condemned to death by the law of Bokassa, you were passed on to the higher law of the jungle.
 Survive a night in the cage with the lions or cross the crocodile pond, and you were free.
 Put on death row by Bokassa, personally, I would have chosen the lion cage.
 Ever since we humans took their place as the super-predator amongst the animals, the crocodiles have been out and after us for revenge.
 And my guide confirmed that chances of survival in the lion cage were higher.
 Because often the lions were overfed to such an extent that the following morning, the convict would walk out of the cage unharmed, and free.

 On the market I had found women selling crawling caterpillars out of squirming full basins.
 Food, fresh from the forest.
-But agreeably in those days, the diet of the African forest people in Bangui still met French cuisine.
+But very agreeably to me in those days in Bangui, the diet of the African forest people still met French cuisine.
 So, for dinner that evening, I went to a small French restaurant and opened my meal with escargots, the classic, with garlic and parsley butter.